cucumber/docs/content/cucumber/state.md

 Cucumber runs scenarios in a `World`.
 By default, the `World` is just an instance of `Object`.

-All [Step Definitions](/cucumber/#step-definitions) will run in the context of the current World instance; A new instance is created for each scenario.
-This means that `self` in a Step Definition block will be the World instance.
+All [step definitions](/cucumber/#step-definitions) will run in the context of the current World instance; a new instance is created for each scenario.
+This means that `self` in a step definition block will be the World instance.
 Any `@instance_variable` instantiated in a step definition will be assigned to the World, and can be accessed from other step definitions.

 If you want to add any behaviour to the world, like helper methods, or logging, you can do this in `support/env.rb`: